-First, don’t immediately get caught up that this post will be sad – because I am not sad sitting here writing it, as the crisp, October breeze makes me almost wish I had on long sleeves.
+Don’t immediately get the idea that this post will be sad – because I am not sad sitting here writing it.
+The crisp, October breeze makes me almost wish I had on long sleeves.
 Almost.

 The morning sun is shining on this porch swing, and birds are discussing the latest in bird news and song.
 Fields of grass and trees stretch around me and you can’t typically see your neighbor’s house.

 I’ve heard at least five gun shots as I take in this beautiful autumn morning, but don’t be alarmed.
 I’m in Georgia and it’s hunting season.

 My husband is out there somewhere – waiting on a 10-point he’s watched grow for years.
 Yesterday, he had it in his sight, only to reveal a fogged-up scope.
 He said never in 30 years has he had a scope fog up on his gun.
 We lost his dad a few weeks ago and he wanted to go after this deer, using some of Pop’s ashes in the gun powder.

 Don’t.
 You.
 Laugh.

 As I’ve become more comfortable with cremation, I find it hilarious what people do with a loved one’s remains.
 I personally want to be mixed with some glitter and made into a few Christmas ornaments.
 One of my best friend’s families carry her mom and beloved grandmother around to parties and other family events, because that’s the way she would have wanted it.

 Anyway, he texted me that he had missed the deer, and that he wasn’t using “Pop” anymore.
 We laughed because his dad had terrible eyesight from diabetes and that’s probably why he missed the shot.

 The strange thing was, both a nearby game cam and his scope fogged up at the exact same time stamp when that huge deer walked through.
 Not for hours before or after did the photo images from the camera appear so blurred as those few minutes my husband was watching that deer.